Holiday toy and food drive in Webster

-From 3 p.m. to 7 p.m. members of the community are invited to stop by the West Webster Fire Department to participate in a toy and food drive.
+From 3 p.m. to 7 p.m. members of the community were invited to stop by the West Webster Fire Department to participate in a toy and food drive.

 Donors can drop off new unwrapped toys and/or a non perishable food item at Station #1 at 1051 Gravel Road in Webster.